eunjinkim97/prostateMIPL/README.md

 /*******************************************************

- Copyright (C) 2021 Eunjin Kim <dmswlskim970606@gmail.com>
+ Copyright (C) 2022 Eunjin Kim <dmswlskim970606@gmail.com>

- This file is part of Prediction BCR for Prostate cancer.
+ This file is a part of Prediction BCR for Prostate cancer.

  This project and code can not be copied and/or distributed without the express permission of EJK, skkuej.